jamesrosing/dashboard/memory-bank/tasks.md

 # Task Tracking

 ## Current Status
-We have successfully implemented the core visualization components of the real-time entity dashboard.
-The project is now in the phase of enhancing visualization features and preparing for real-time data integration.
+We have successfully implemented the core visualization components of the real-time entity dashboard and initiated Phase 2 with WebSocket integration and entity filtering.
+The project is now advancing through real-time data integration capabilities with approximately 25% of Phase 2 complete.

 ## Implementation Plan

-### Phase 1: Core Visualization System (95% Complete)
+### Phase 1: Core Visualization System (100% Complete)
 - ✅ Set up Next.js + React application structure
 - ✅ Configure TypeScript with appropriate types
 - ✅ Implement Redux Toolkit state management